mphall77/Cedar-CRUD-frontend-Doctors/README.md

 Created with CodeSandbox

 ## Getting Started:
-In the project directory, you can run:
+In the project directory, to install any dependencies you can run:
 ### `npm install`
-to install any dependencies.

 ### `npm start` to start  OR
 Open [https://op6qj.csb.app/] to view in the browser.

-## Technology and/or Packages used:
+### Technology and/or Packages used:
 React, Saas/SCSS, Axios, UUID

-## JSON file was created as a mock database of doctors, located in the data folder "./src/data/doctors.json"
+### JSON file was created as a mock database of doctors, located in the data folder "./src/data/doctors.json"

-## Users are able to:
+### Users are able to:
  -- ceate a new appointment with a doctor selected by the user on the input form -- delete an appointment
  -- search the list of doctors by doctor's name